Decidability, Complexity, and Expressiveness of First-Order Logic Over the Subword Ordering: Expressiveness

 This allows us to reason beyond alternation bounded languages.
 We have seen in the proof of \cref{subword:undecidable} that one can express ``$|u|_a=|v|_b$'' in $\frag{1}{3}$, which required significantly more steps, and two more alternation unbounded variables, than the ostensibly similar ``$|u|_a=|v|_a$''.
 This raises the question: Can we define the former in $\fragf{1}{1}$?
-We cannot: \begin{corollary} In $\frag{1}{1}$, we cannot express ``$|u|_a=|u|_b$''. \end{corollary} \begin{proof} Otherwise, we could define the set $\{a^nb^n \mid n\ge 0\}$ in $\frag{1}{1}$, hence in $\frag{1}{0}$, contradicting \cref{expressiveness:compatible}. \end{proof}
+We cannot: \begin{corollary} The predicate ``$|u|_a=|u|_b$'' is not definable in $\frag{1}{1}$. \end{corollary} \begin{proof} Otherwise, we could define the set $\{a^nb^n \mid n\ge 0\}$ in $\frag{1}{1}$, hence in $\frag{1}{0}$, contradicting \cref{expressiveness:compatible}. \end{proof}